r-lib/profvis/README.md

 ## Example

 To run code with profiling, wrap the expression in `profvis()`.
-By default, this will result in the interactive profile visualizer opening in a web browser:
+By default, this will result in the interactive profile visualizer opening in a web browser.
+You can see a live demo [here](http://rpubs.com/wch/124655).

 ```R
 library(profvis)